This BLOG On Part-Time To Full-Time Income Mortgage Guidelines Was UPDATED And PUBLISHED On December 8th, 2019

 - This holds true as long as they can get a written verification of employment stating this fact

-- We will just go off full time income as long as borrower can provide 30 days of pay check stubs
+- We will just go off full-time income as long as the borrower can provide 30 days of paycheck stubs

 - Need to be careful on which mortgage lender borrowers choose

 Borrowers can have gaps in employment in the past two years and still qualify for a mortgage loan.
-Borrowers with more than 6 month gap in employment, they need to work for at least six month on current full time job in order for them to qualify for a mortgage loan.
-Borrowers with six months or less in gap in employment, they will qualify for a mortgage right always.
-This holds true as long as they have obtained full time employment with a written verification of employment.
-Borrowers just need 30 days of paycheck stubs in order to close on home loan.
+Borrowers with more than 6-month gap in employment, they need to work for at least six months on a current full-time job in order for them to qualify for a mortgage loan.
+Borrowers with six months or less in the gap in employment, they will qualify for a mortgage right always.
+This holds true as long as they have obtained full-time employment with written verification of employment.
+Borrowers just need 30 days of paycheck stubs in order to close on the home loan.